 -

-Shriver House Museum - This was home to Hettie Shriver, a mild-mannered woman whose story was all too familiar to Gettysburg residents after the battle.
-When the fighting first broke out, Hettie decided to flee with her family to her parents’ farm three miles south of town.
+Shriver House Museum - This was the residence of Hettie Shriver, a gentle woman whose story was common among Gettysburg residents after the battle.
+When the fighting began, Hettie chose to flee with her family to her parents’ farm three miles south of town.

 -

-David Wills House - David Wills was an attorney and a pillar of the Gettysburg community.
-He was also the man responsible for organizing the creation of the Gettysburg National Cemetery!
+David Wills House - David Wills, an attorney and a key figure in the Gettysburg community, was responsible for organizing the creation of the Gettysburg National Cemetery.

 -

-Gettysburg Hotel - This building dates all the way back to 1797, though it wasn’t always the Gettysburg Hotel.
-It started out as a humble tavern which for a time was owned by the prominent McClellan family.
+Gettysburg Hotel - Dating back to 1797, this building was not always the Gettysburg Hotel.
+It began as a modest tavern, once owned by the notable McClellan family.

 -